bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 ## swap

 Perform an atomic swap between two different shares.
-The owner send quantity-one share-one to the recipient.
-The recipient sends quantity-two of share-two to the owner.

 The system ensures the swap occurs as a single operation and no possibility of partial completion.
-This is a two signature command ad the recipient must use `countersign` to submit and pay before the expiry block is reached on the blockchain.
+This is a two signature command and the recipient must use `countersign` to submit and pay before the expiry block is reached on the blockchain.

+**Arguments.** The `--network` global option must be specified.

+**Additional input.** Before granting the Bitmark Share the CLI will prompt for a password to decrypt the identity's private key to perform the signing operation.

+**Errors.** The command will terminate with an error if the share quantities are greater than the remaining balances.

-### OPTIONS
+### Command options

 -------------------------------  ---------------------------------
-`--receiver|-r IDENTITY|ACCOUNT` The identity or Base58 account that
+`--receiver|-r IDENTITY|ACCOUNT` The *countersigner* identity or Base58
-                                 is to receive the shares.
+                                 account.

 `--share-id-one|-s SHARE-ID`     The transaction id of the share record,
-                                 which is used to identify the
+                                 that the *initiator* is sending, used
-                                 fractional item.
+                                 to identify the first fractional item.

-`--quantity-one|-q NUMBER`       The quantity of share to grant to the
+`--quantity-one|-q NUMBER`       The quantity of share-id-one that the
+                                 *initiator* is granting to the *countersigner*.
-                                 receiving account.
-The default is
-                                 one and can be any value up to the current balance of the owner.
+                                 The default is one and can be any value up to the current balance of the *initiator*.

 `--share-id-two|-S SHARE-ID`     The transaction id of the share record,
-                                 which is used to identify the
+                                 that the *countersigner* is sending, used
-                                 fractional item.
+                                 to identify the second fractional item.

-`--quantity-two|-Q NUMBER`       The quantity of share to grant to the
+`--quantity-two|-Q NUMBER`       The quantity of  share-id-two that the
-                                 receiving account.
+                                 *countersigner* is granting to the
+                                 *initiator*.
 The default is
-                                 one and can be any value up to the current balance of the owner.
+                                 one and can be any value up to the current balance of the *countersigner*.

 `--before-block|-b NUMBER`       This is used to provide a "time" limit on
                                  the operation and the transaction